ivangfr/springboot-mesos-marathon-keycloak-openldap/README.md

   ./init-keycloak.sh $KEYCLOAK_ADDR
   ```
   This script creates `company-services` realm, `simple-service` client, `USER` client role, `ldap` federation and the users `bgates` and `sjobs` with the role `USER` assigned.

-- Copy `SIMPLE_SERVICE_CLIENT_SECRET` value that is shown at the end of the script.
-It will be needed whenever we call `Keycloak` to get a token to access `simple-service`

 ## Deploy simple-service to Marathon